Laptop Buying Guide (Students)

 • Mute your microphone at the start of a meeting.

-• Pay attention to lighting and background in your work area.
+• Pay attention to your background and lighting.

 • Speak loud enough for your laptop mic or external mic to pick up sound.